Thank you for your interest in Woodlea.

-Building can commence after settlement, as soon as your house plans have been approved by Woodlea’s Design Review Panel and you have the relevant building permit from the Melton City Council or building surveyor (both of which will be organised by your builder on your behalf).
+Building can commence after settlement as soon as your house plans have been approved by Woodlea’s Design Review Panel and you have the relevant building permit from Melton City Council or a private licensed building surveyor (both of which will be organised by your builder on your behalf).

 How long will it take for my Builder to commence building?

 Woodlea recommends that purchasers engage with their Builders well in advance of settlement as it is typically a 4 - 6 month process for the Builders to commence on site from the point a building contract is signed.
 Please refer to our e-Book which outlines a step by step guide to commence construction of your home.

 Who is responsible for any rubbish that may be dumped on my block after I settle?